devleaks/followthegreens/docs/preferences.md

-# Advanced Preference Set up
+# Follow the Greens Advanced Preference Set up

 A number of FtG parameters are exposed as _Preferences_.
 It means that changing the value of a preference will modify the behavior and aspect of FtG.